ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 Training also happens in two stages:

-1. Training the GAN from a dataset of images to learn not only its visual parts, but also their codeword representation, i.e., the codebok.
+1. Training the GAN from a dataset of images to learn not only its visual parts, but also their codeword representation, i.e., the codebook.
 2. Training the Transformer on top of the codebook with sliding attention to learn long-range interactions across visual parts.